CS35L/bar-backend/docs/design.md

 This project uses the standard [HTTP response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) to identify the response status.
 This means the client should check if the response status is in 200-299 (Successful Responses) before further processing, as errors will be identified in other response codes.
 Unless specified otherwise, a Redirection message (300-399) should be followed until the final response is available.

-When the response code is not a *Successful Response*, unless specified otherwise, the response payload will always be a JSON object consists of two entries: one fixed error code (string) and a human readable error message (string) subject to future changes.
+When the response code is not a *Successful Response*, unless specified otherwise, the response payload will always be a human readable error message (plain string).

 Notice that in a successful response the payload can be empty (see specific API).

 ## Backend APIs